NGOs, Corruption, and Unethical Behavior

 Pionero Philanthropy in Guatemala

 Across the geographic and cultural environments of the United States and Guatemala, an apprehension, lack of confidence, and general distrust for the sector has arisen.
 This is only further fueled by cases of corruption and unethical behavior, like that previously presented.
 This belief and the public’s call for more transparency have affected organizations’ abilities to acquire government contracts, national and international aid, and philanthropic donations, which has in turn impacted NPO programming, function, and development.
 One of the major challenges of Pionero’s NPO-philanthropy matching structure is to overcome this lack of trust.
-US donors and philanthropic organizations rely on Pionero to vet our partner NPOs to ensure confidence.
+US donors and philanthropic organizations rely on Pionero to vet our members NPOs to ensure confidence.

 Due to the importance of trust between NPOs and US donors, Pionero Philanthropy hopes to continue to conduct additional studies to enhance our 5 Pillar Evaluation and analyze nonprofit transparency in the Guatemalan context.
 Keep an eye out for the launch of our nonprofit database, the interactive map, and additional research in the coming months!